BS in Electrical Engineering

 - Completion of four (4) engineering courses with 3 or more credits each at the junior or senior level (ELE, EGN or MEE >300), in addition to those explicitly required above.

 Permission from the student's advisor is required before taking any course outside USM to satisfy a requirement of the major.

 University Core Curriculum requirements are outlined elsewhere in this catalog.
 Some requirements of the Bachelor of Science in Electrical Engineering degree program also satisfy Core Curriculum requirements, as noted.

 Computer Engineering Concentration

 Students with a particular interest in the design and application of computer hardware and software systems may choose the computer engineering concentration.
-The requirements for the Bachelor of Science degree in Electrical Engineering with a Concentration in Computer Engineering differ from the standard electrical engineering degree as follows: Students in the concentration are not required to take ELE 323 or ELE 351.
-Instead, they are required to take COS 161, COS 285 and COS 350.
-In addition, a computer science elective at or above the 300-level must be taken to satisfy the general technical elective requirement, as approved by the student's advisor.
+The requirements for the Bachelor of Science Degree in Electrical Engineering with a Concentration in Computer Engineering differ from the standard electrical engineering degree as follows: Students in the concentration are not required to take ELE 323, EGN 325, EGN 329, and ELE 351.
+Instead, they are required to take COS 161, COS 285, COS 350, and a junior- or higher-level computer science elective, as approved by the student's advisor.

 For graduation, majors of electrical engineering with a concentration in computer engineering must maintain an overall grade point average of 2.0 and a cumulative grade point average of 2.0 in engineering and computer science courses.